 What's more, the M5S has increasingly softened its stance on the EU and euro, with the party's new leader recently stressing: "We want to stay in the EU."

 The leader of Berlusconi's junior coalition ally, Matteo Salvini, has been the most vocal critic of the EU, but Berlusconi has repeatedly stated that the coalition would not seek a referendum on the euro.

 The biggest risk facing Italy is further instability, or in other words, no government being formed and another election held later next year.

-Employers' organization Confindustria said on Wednesday that instability could threaten Italy's economic recovery and warned political parties not to use "demagogic measures", saying the election was "very important".
+Employers' organization Confindustria warned in December that instability could threaten Italy's economic recovery and warned political parties not to use "demagogic measures", saying the election was "very important".